 How to Make Perfect Latkes your bubbie would love!
 Tips and tricks to make classic crisp latkes, plus a spiced cardamom applesauce to go with them.
-These easy potato pancakes are a December tradition.
+These easy potato pancakes are a winter tradition.

 What are latkes and why are they eaten at Hanukkah?

 Latkes are delicious fried potato pancakes, or fritters, made from shredded potatoes and onions.
 Egg and a little matzoh meal (or bread crumbs) help to keep the mixture together as they’re fried in cast iron skillets or griddles on the stovetop.
 Latkes have been around a long time as cheap peasant food in Eastern European countries.

 Latkes are also part of the traditional Hanukkah celebration.
 Because they’re fried in oil, they symbolize the miracle of the oil that burned for 8 nights in the holy temple.

 The best potatoes to use for latkes ~

 The best kind of potato to use for latkes are starchy potatoes, like russets, aka baking potatoes.
 The extra starch helps bind the potato pancakes together.
 Russets have a fluffy texture when cooked, which results in a lighter latke.

 The best way to grate your potatoes for latkes